PradeepInTech/IRIS/README.md

 ## Technologies Used
 - **Programming Language:** Python
 - **Libraries:**
    - `SpeechRecognition` for voice input
    - `pyttsx3` for text-to-speech
+   - `requests` for making HTTP requests
+   - `beautifulsoup4` for web scraping

 ---